-Is she or isn't she?
-While the world continues to speculate on Jennifer Aniston pregnancy rumors, we're thinking of weddings!
-Particularly two now infamous weddings for the eternal Rachel Green of our lives (just a little shout out to Aniston's dad John, star of Days of Our Lives).
-Jennifer Aniston has very famously been down the aisle twice, first to Brad Pitt (yeah, yeah, we all know how that ended) and most recently tying the knot to Zoolander 2 writer and The Leftovers star Justin Theroux in August.
-So, in honor of her 47th birthday, we look back at the very different marital stylings of Jennifer Aniston.
+Believe it or not, we've been thinking about weddings lately (surprise, surprise).
+Particularly two, now infamous, weddings for the eternal Rachel Green of our lives (just a little shout out to Aniston's dad John, star of Days of Our Lives).
+Jennifer Aniston has very famously been down the aisle twice, first to Brad Pitt (yeah, yeah, we all know how that ended) and later tying the knot to Zoolander 2 writer and The Leftovers star Justin Theroux (a marriage that ended in 2017).
+So, in honor of one of our favorite friends (see what we did there?), we look back at the very different marital stylings of Jennifer Aniston.

-Jen walked down the aisle in a glass-beaded low back wedding gown by Lawrence Steele and a simple classic veil.
-There was no Rachel haircut in site as Aniston's famous golden locks were styled by Chris Martin — who reportedly gave Pitt and Aniston matching "brother-and-sister" highlights ahead of the nuptials.
+Jen walked down the aisle in a glass-beaded, low back wedding gown by Lawrence Steele and a simple classic veil.
+There was no Rachel haircut in sight as Aniston's famous golden locks were styled by Chris McMillan—who reportedly gave Pitt and Aniston matching "brother-and-sister" highlights ahead of the nuptials.
 Jen's two bridesmaids wore pale green dresses, also by Steele.
 For her bouquet, Aniston chose Dutch Vendela roses.

 As for music, the couple kept it classic, choosing "The Way You Look Tonight" for their first dance.
 Performances by pal Melissa Etheridge and a Greek bouzouki band (owing to Aniston's Greek heritage) followed.